 Pine Needle Cough Syrup

-Pine needles are so abundant a medicine that almost everyone knows what they are and perhaps where to find them.
-Pine is also an incredible wound healer - though the sap is used more so than the needles - and because of pine's antioxidant and bruise-healing properties we use it in our Lump and Bump Salve.
-Pine is a revered source of vitamin C and this study done by the US Forest Service showed pine to have a vitamin C level that ranges from as much to nearly 4 times as much as an orange.
+Pine needles are so abundant that almost everyone knows what they are and perhaps where to find them.
+Pine is also an incredible wound helper - though the sap is used more so than the needles - and because of pine's antioxidant and health-supportive properties we use it in our Breast Massage Oil.
+Pine is a foe to lumps and bumps of all kinds.
+The needles are a revered hub of vitamin C and a study done by the US Forest Service showed pine to have a vitamin C level that ranges from as much to nearly 4 times as much as an orange.
 According to the study, the older the needles, the more ascorbic acid content they have.

 This syrup is so good that my three-year-old fakes a cough so that he can have an excuse to ask for some, which I willingly dole out even if he's not feeling sick.
 It's sweet and, well, pine-y, but thankfully not acrid or turpentiney.
 I'll occasionally mix some in with my herbal tea or coffee just to give it a pine flavor boost.
 Pine is an expectorant for thinning and moving mucous in the lungs.
 It's warming, somewhat drying, and has a sweet and sour flavor blend that can only be described as piney.

 For this syrup, I like to use Eastern white pine (Pinus strobus), which you can identify easily by picking up a cluster of the needles and checking that each little 'packet' or bunch has 5 needles.
 While most types of pine trees are good to use, be sure that what you're harvesting is not a yew tree (which are poisonous).
 The use of pine during pregnancy is not known, so it's probably safest for pregnant mamas to avoid.